egordm/boosters/docs/benchmarks/2025-12-18-6958442-linear-trees-performance.md

 **Analysis**:

-- booste-rs linear tree prediction is **1.3x faster than LightGBM** in absolute terms
+- boosters linear tree prediction is **1.3x faster than LightGBM** in absolute terms
-- However, booste-rs has higher relative overhead compared to its standard trees
+- However, boosters has higher relative overhead compared to its standard trees
 - The overhead is due to falling back to per-row traversal for linear leaves
 - Optimization opportunity: vectorized linear leaf computation